 - Specific Tests.
 You’ll sometimes get paid for a type of test as well, such as $50 for an MRI or $600 for a PET scan.
 In both cases, there is often an additional payment of $75 for the required screening beforehand.
 The PET scans may sound particularly profitable but most studies don’t use them.

 - Full Medical Trials.
-Trials where you’re taking new medication tend to pay the most, potentially hundreds or thousands of dollars.
+Trials, where you’re taking a new medication, tend to pay the most, potentially hundreds or thousands of dollars.
 But, these are also the most involved studies and they come with the highest risk.
-You may need to live on site for a week (or more) or you might need to make many visits.
+You may need to live on-site for a week (or more) or you might need to make many visits.

 Advantages of Medical Trials